 Explore and estimate the impact of preventive healthcare and lifestyle practices for mitigating the impacts of climate change in the health sector and increasing the resilience and preparedness of communities.

+Propose best practices to enhance the climate resilience of healthcare infrastructure, healthcare professionals and relevant supply chains and logistics.

 Gather evidence on the role of primary care in increasing the preparedness of communities and reduce the health impacts of climate change.

-Develop low-carbon medical technologies and digital solutions to reduce the emissions of healthcare practices.
+Develop low-carbon medical technologies (including medical devices) and digital solutions to reduce the emissions of healthcare practices.
+Health technology assessment activities to evaluate new or alternative low carbon medical solutions may be included where appropriate.

 Funded projects under this topic should consider the scalability and transferability of the developed solutions to ensure that any knowledge, frameworks, methodologies, pilots, etc., developed are actionable and applicable across different healthcare settings and community contexts.
 Proposals should also consider the use of implementation science approaches to support the relevance and broad applicability of the research outcomes.
+Proposed projects should take into consideration the broader socio-economic challenges faced by healthcare systems (e.g. funding challenges, workforce shortages, population ageing and increase of chronic diseases) Additionally solutions and interventions proposed under this topic should consider the Do No Significant Harm principle.

 In order to maximise synergies and increase the impact of the projects, all proposals selected for funding from this topic will form a cluster and be required to participate in common networking and joint activities.
 Without the prerequisite to detail concrete joint activities, proposals should allocate a sufficient budget to cover the costs of any potential common networking and joint activities.
 Guidance on the potential activities to be developed can be obtained by consulting the clusters of projects ongoing under the Environment, Climate and Health research portfolio[1].

+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

+HORIZON-HLTH-2026-01-ENVHLTH-05: Support for a multilateral initiative on climate change and health research